 For queer literary organisation Out On The Page, James devised and delivered on Zoom a 6 week LGBTQ Playwriting Course in which queer writers were coached through the writing of an LGBTQ themed play.
-Following the success of the course, James will revive it for Out On The Page in Spring 2022 and deliver a Zoom poetry writing course for them too.
+In Autumn 2021, James also devised and delivered a six week online poetry writing course exploring queer eco-poetry.

 With Revoluton Arts, during the COVID-19 lockdown, James delivered 12 week online playwriting and poetry writing Zoom classes for participants worldwide as well as a 6 week online screenwriting course.

 James has delivered creative writing workshops for many other organisations including The University Of Essex, West Suffolk College, Norfolk Library Service, Prima Donna Festival, London Queer Writers, Cambridge Junction, Luton Hat Factory and Leicester Curve.

 During the COVID19 lock-down, James created a series of short films for Marina Theatre Lowestoft in which he teaches tools and techniques to help viewers write a play in self-isolation.
 The series of short films are below.